The Behavior of Law

 | ISBN | 0121026507 |

 The work presents a general theory of law that attempts to explain variations in law across societies and among individuals within societies according to social structure, including differences in status, relational distance, and social organization.
-Black treats law is a measurable quantitative variable that varies across time and space as well as across characteristics of individuals.
+Black treats law as a measurable quantitative variable that varies across time and space as well as across characteristics of individuals.
 The theory seeks to explain variations in the quantity and style of law—such as arrest, prosecution, and punishment—by reference to social relationships rather than individual motives or institutional norms.

 Black defines law as "governmental social control" and treats it as a quantitative variable that can be measured by the number and scope of prohibitions, obligations, and other legal standards, as well as the rate of legal activity such as legislation, litigation, and adjudication.[1]

 A central feature of Black's theory is its macrosociological orientation.
-Unlike previous theories, his attempted to explain legal behavior without reference to psychological or individual-level variables such as individual motivations, rationality or psychological drives, focusing instead on structural relationships between social actors.[1][2]
+Unlike previous theories, he attempts to explain legal behavior without reference to psychological or individual-level variables such as individual motivations, rationality or psychological drives.
+He focuses instead on structural relationships between social actors.[1][2]
 Black argues that empirical phenomena (social facts) addressed by theories of illegal behavior such as the crime rate can be explained as outcomes of the behavior of law itself, determined by social structure, including the relative positions of individuals (such as victims and offenders), rather than of through motivations and individual decision-making (the nature or consequences of individual actions).
 In other words, his theory attempts to predict and explains social life without regard to the individual as such, and is independent of considerations such as that some people may be more or less, for instance, rational, goal-directed, pleasure-seeking, or pain-avoiding.[1]
 This methodological stance is intended to enhance generality and testability, allowing the theory to apply across diverse historical and cultural contexts.[2]

 A key concept in the theory is the "quantity of law," which refers to the extent of legal regulation and activity in a given context.
 This quantity is operationalized through actions such as complaints to legal authorities, arrests, prosecutions, and other legal processes.
 In empirical research, reporting a crime to the police is treated as an instance of the initiation of law and thus an increase in its quantity.[1]
 Black's also suggested, in the context of long-term trends in law, that increasing equality and interdependence in society could reduce the amount of law, potentially leading toward a form of “anarchy” (defined as absence of law).[3]